---

 ## Where AWS Instance Scheduler Wins

-**You have one AWS account in one region.** The deploy-per-account problem does not exist for you.
-CloudFormation is a one-time cost.
+**You have one AWS account in one region.** The deploy-per-account headache never touches you.
+CloudFormation is a one-time cost and then you are done.

-**You have a DevOps engineer who is comfortable with CloudFormation and DynamoDB.** Editing schedules in DynamoDB is not friendly, but if you are already there every day it is not a blocker either.
+**You have a DevOps engineer who lives in CloudFormation and DynamoDB.** Editing schedules as DynamoDB items is clunky work, but if that is already your day job, it barely registers.

-**Your security policy forbids granting IAM roles to third-party services.** This is a legitimate reason to choose self-hosted.
-We are not going to pretend otherwise.
+**Your security policy forbids granting IAM roles to third-party services.** That is a legitimate reason to stay self-hosted, and I am not going to pretend it away.

-**Total cost of ownership matters less than line-item budget.** For some teams a $0 line item is easier to justify than a $50 SaaS subscription, even if the engineering time costs ten times that.
+**A clean line item beats a low total cost.** Some teams find a $0 line item far easier to defend than a $50 SaaS subscription, even when the hidden engineering time costs ten times the subscription.

 ## Where ParkMyAWS Wins

-**Multiple AWS accounts.** AWS Instance Scheduler is per-account.
-Five accounts means five CloudFormation deployments, five sets of upgrades to manage, five places to check when something looks wrong.
-ParkMyAWS connects all of them with one IAM role per account and shows them in one dashboard.
+**Multiple AWS accounts.** AWS Instance Scheduler is per-account by design.
+Five accounts means five deployments, five upgrade cycles, and five places to check when something looks off.
+ParkMyAWS connects every account through one IAM role each and puts them all on a single dashboard.

-**You want to understand your savings estimate.** AWS Instance Scheduler does not track savings.
-You can build a dashboard yourself with Cost Explorer data, but you are not going to.
+**You actually want a savings estimate.** Instance Scheduler tracks nothing on this front.
+You could wire up a dashboard from Cost Explorer data, but be honest, you never will.
 ParkMyAWS shows your estimated avoided cost this month, last month, and over time.

-**You want non-engineers to manage schedules.** Finance, ops, and PMs can edit a web UI.
-They are not going to edit DynamoDB.
+**Non-engineers need to manage schedules.** Finance, ops, and PMs will happily edit a web UI.
+None of them are going anywhere near DynamoDB.

-**You want to be notified when something fails.** AWS Instance Scheduler logs failures to CloudWatch and that is it.
-Setting up alarms is more CloudFormation.
-We send you an email or a Slack message.
+**You want to hear about failures.** Instance Scheduler writes failures to CloudWatch and stops there.
+Alarms on top of that are yet more CloudFormation.
+We just send you an email or a Slack message when something breaks.

 ## Total Cost of Ownership